Here are a few recent thoughts about the usage of LMSs and CMSs outside of school/courses, for both students and instructors.

-A flipped-LMS approach is where an open platform, in the control of instructors and students, serves as an alternative front-end to the institutional LMS.
+A flipped LMS approach is where an open platform, in the control of course participants, serves as an alternative front-end to the institutional LMS